What to Do When You Can't Sleep at 3AM (A Calm, Practical Guide)

 When to Seek Professional Help

-These tools are designed for acute (situational) insomnia—the kind brought on by temporary stress, life changes, or a bad week.
+These tools are designed for rough nights and temporary sleep difficulty, the kind often brought on by stress, life changes, or a bad week.

 For tonight, though?
 Close this article.
 Stop trying so hard.
 Give yourself permission to be awake, use a gentle tool if you need it, and know that even if you don't sleep another wink tonight, you will physically survive tomorrow.